ecdedios/congressional-information-viewer/README.md

 Whether you're a researcher, student, or civically engaged individual, the Congressional Information Viewer offers an intuitive platform to stay informed about legislative activities and your representatives' contributions.

-🚀 Package & run as a standalone app for Windows/Mac.

 ## Usage

 Some technologies used: